wdm0006/flink-python-examples/README.md

-Python Flink Examples
+Python Flink™ Examples
 =====================

 ![Flink UI](https://raw.githubusercontent.com/wdm0006/flink-python-examples/master/images/flink_ui.png)

-A collection of examples using Apache Flink's new python API.
+A collection of examples using Apache Flink™'s new python API.
 To set up your local environment with the latest Flink build, see the guide:

  * [HERE](http://willmcginnis.com/2015/11/08/getting-started-with-python-and-apache-flink/).